Save Wimbledon Park group apply for permission to appeal to the Court of Appeal

 A decision on whether it can appeal is expected in two to four months, with a hearing likely to be next year if it is successful.

+A Wimbledon spokesperson told the PA news agency: “Following the High Court’s dismissal on all counts of the recent Judicial Review, it is clear that we have a robust planning permission that will enable us to deliver one of the greatest sporting transformations since the 2012 (Olympic) Games.

-Wimbledon chair Deborah Jevans said following the judicial review decision: “It is clear that we have a robust planning permission that enables us to create a permanent home for the Wimbledon qualifying competition as well as delivering 27 acres of beautiful new parkland for local people, providing public access to land that has been a private golf course for over 100 years.”
+“Our plans will create a permanent home for the Wimbledon qualifying competition but crucially they also deliver 27 acres of beautiful new parkland for local people to enjoy, providing the public access to green space that has been used as a private members golf club for more than 100 years.

+“We have spoken to more than 10,000 people who have taken the time to come in person and understand our plans in detail.
+The vast majority of people just want us to get on and deliver the many benefits on offer as soon as possible.”